 This position has been settled in decisions of Court's available.
 In Housing Finance Bank Ltd. Versus Edward Musisi, Msc.
-Application 158 of 2010 it was held;- "A party who knows of and regardless of whether, in view of that party, the Order is or valid, regular or irregular cannot be permitted to disobey reason of what that party regards the Order to be.
-It is t for that party to choose whether or not to comply with such den The Order must be complied with in totality in all circumstances by the party concerned subject to the party's right to challenge the Order in issue".
+Application 158 of 2010 it was held;- "A party who knows of an Order regardless of whether, in view of that party, the Order is null or valid, regular or irregular cannot be permitted to disobey it by reason of what that party regards the Order to be.
+It is not for that party to choose whether or not to comply with such Order.
+The Order must be complied with in totality in all circumstances by the party concerned subject to the party's right to challenge the Order in issue".